 But therein lies the challenge, and the pride of accomplishment.
-By using examples -- preferably with some training and coaching -- and by practicing on objects that can be lifted, handled, moved, and actually looked at from different angles, ANYONE can develop at least SOME level of skill, in learning how to analyze drawings, photographs, available views, etc, and then figuring out how an object would look if it could be seen from some OTHER angle, even though no such view is actually available.
+By using examples -- preferably with some training and coaching -- and by practicing on objects that can be lifted, handled, moved, and actually looked at from different angles, ANYONE can develop (and then improve) at least SOME level of skill, in learning how to analyze drawings, photographs, available views, etc, and then figuring out how an object would look if it could be seen from some OTHER angle, even though no such view is actually available.

 My OTHER reason for proposing the phrase "tetraheed view" is because "tetraheed" evokes, or "resonates with", a different word, called a "tetrahedron" (pronounced TETT-ruh-HEED-run).

 In geometry, a tetrahedron is formed by assembling four different triangles into a 3-dimensional structure, where:

 (2) the other 3 triangles (each one attached to the base, along one edge) slope upward, lean against each other, and create/share a single peak.
 Sort of like an Egyptian pyramid, except those have square bases, and a "tetrahedron" has a triangular base -- which makes it symmetrical from EVERY direction.

 Here are example drawings of tetrahedrons:

 This is the TETRAHEED logo, where the tetrahedron is oriented to create